We'll send you updates from the blog and monthly release notes.

 While observing that modern data warehouses are capable of doing many of the things typically done in a CDP, David made another excellent point in our conversation.
 He said “it’s not just a matter of dumping your data into Snowflake.
 There’s still plenty of data cleaning, transformation, and unification needed to make the data truly useful.”
 In other words, the warehouse isn’t a CDP on its own.
 Enter, the data engineer, the key to making all the customer data useful.

-The marketing CDP was designed to make it easy for non-technical teams to gather and use customer data.
+The marketing CDP was designed to make it easy for non-technical marketing teams to gather and use first-party data to understand the customer journey and enhance their initiatives.
 The CDP institute articulates this: “The packaged nature of the [CDP] makes it much easier to deploy and change as new needs arise.
 Corporate IT must cooperate to set up and maintain the CDP but most technical resources are usually provided by the vendor or an agency hired by marketing.”

-That approach made sense for marketing use-cases when the limited technology made moving data painful and expensive—CDPs provided value by making data accessible to non-technical teams by abstracting away the technical reality of data movement and unification.
-But this approach leads to a view where engineering and IT are seen as necessary obstacles that non-technical teams must make cooperate in order to get what they want.
+That approach made sense for marketing use cases when the limited technology made moving data painful and expensive—CDPs provided value by making data accessible to non-technical teams by abstracting away the technical reality of data ingestion, movement, and unification.
+No need to worry about APIs, data pipelines, and identity resolution if the CDP does it for you.
+But this approach leads to a view where data teams are seen as necessary obstacles that non-technical teams must make cooperate in order to get what they want.

-But, in reality, engineering is best-suited to own the implementation and management of the CDP.
-This allows them to actually supercharge the efforts of other teams because engineering:
+But, in reality, data and engineering teams are best-suited to own the implementation and management of the CDP.
+This actually allows them to supercharge the efforts of other teams because engineering:

 - Controls core technical infrastructure that’s directly related to the customer experience (and subsequently, customer data)